 You can run A/B split tests by creating content experiments in Google Analytics to understand what works best to meet your goals.

-By seeing the user interactivity, you can work your content around your users.
-By seeing the answers to the questions above, you can focus on the strategies that work for your site and eliminate the strategies that don’t work.
+By seeing user interactivity, you can work your content around your users.
+By seeing the answers to the questions above, you can focus on the strategies that work for your site and avoid methods that don’t work.

 Video Tutorial